Vendor surveys/vendor technical due diligence

 Related content

-RICS standards and guidance: Technical due diligence of commercial property
+RICS standard: Technical due diligence of commercial property

 Feature: TDD: vendor surveys